Chamber Music III (Sallinen)

 The Chamber Music III, The Nocturnal Dances of Don Juanquixote (sometimes Juanquijote or Juan Quixote; in Finnish: Kamarimusiikki III, Don Juanquijoten yölliset tanssit), Op.
-58, is a concertante composition for cello and string orchestra by the Finnish composer Aulis Sallinen, who wrote the piece from 1985–86 on commission of the Naantali Music Festival.
+58, is a concertante composition for cello and string orchestra by the Finnish composer Aulis Sallinen, who wrote the piece from 1985 to 1986 on commission of the Naantali Music Festival.
 The piece was first performed by cellist Arto Noras (the dedicatee) on 15 June 1986 in Naantali, Finland, with Vladimir Ashkenazy conducting the English Chamber Orchestra.
 The pseudo-literary title—a compound of iconic, fictional characters Don Juan (the libertine and seducer) and Don Quixote (the bumbling knight-errant)—recalls, but does not quote, the Op.
 20 and Op.
 35 tone poems of Richard Strauss, respectively.
 The piece is the most popular and recorded of Sallinen's series of nine (as of 2018) Chamber Musics.

 Instrumentation

 According to the publisher, Novello & Co, Chamber Music III is scored for the following (Note: numbers are minimums):